Your Bag

 What is Scheriproct Ointment?

-Scheriproct Ointment contains prednisolone which is a corticosteroid and cinchocaine which is a local anaesthetic.
-Scheriproct can be used for both internal and external piles and comes with a nozzle to help with internal application.
+Scheriproct Ointment contains two actives: prednisolone (a corticosteroid to reduce swelling and itching) and cinchocaine (a local anaesthetic to numb pain).
+It can be used for both internal and external haemorrhoids (piles) and is supplied with a nozzle for internal application.

 Why should I choose Scheriproct Ointment?